Patrick O’Bryan – Mayor

 Dawn McNay grew up in Omaha, Nebraska, and moved to Pittsburg with her family in 1993.
 She has held the position of Community Health Center of Southeast Kansas director of development for six years, and previously worked for Via Christi Hospital for 18 years.
 She has volunteered for multiple community organizations, including USD 250 School Board, Family Resource Center, PSU Foundation Board and Pittsburg Public Library Foundation Board.
 Commissioner McNay was elected in November of 2017.
 Her term will expire in January of 2022.
 Contact Commissioner McNay.

 Chuck Munsell is a lifelong resident of Pittsburg.
 His family owned and operated Pryor trash service where he worked for several years.
-After high school, Chuck attended Pittsburg State University obtaining an associate degree in Drafting.
+After high school, Chuck attended Pittsburg State University, obtaining an associate degree in Drafting.
 During college and until they closed, Mr. Munsell worked for McNally’s Manufacturing.
 Recently, Chuck was employed by the City of Pittsburg Fire Department.
 He retired after 25 years of service.
 Mr. Munsell is now employed with the USD 250 Transportation Department.
-His wife Karen worked for the City of Pittsburg, and two sons Eric and Mike work for Black & Veatch in Olathe, and one grandson Ayden is the son of Eric and wife, Theresa.
+His wife Karen worked for the City of Pittsburg Finance Department.
+She retired after 26 years of service.
+They have two sons Eric and Mike.
+Eric works for Nextera Energy in Juno Beach Florida.
+Eric and wife Theresa, have two sons, Ayden and Koen.
+Mike works for Burns and McDonald in Kansas City, Missouri.
 Commissioner Munsell was elected in April 2013.
 His term will expire in January of 2020.
 Contact Commissioner Munsell.